Girujan1998/EyeGuide/README.md

 - Django for the backend interface (Python)
 - Postgres SQL for the database architecture
 - Arduino to program the Arduino Nano BLE used to take input from the lidar device

+### Current collaborators

+After March 2023, this project will be continued by only Girujan Naguleswaran and will potentially be set to be worked in a open source perspective.
+This repo is considered the main repo for the continuation of the project and will be continued to be developed with assistance from people with visually impariments.